-Each vendor and service provider makes different decisions with respect to these key variables that affect how their product is situated in this multidimensional feature space, resulting in systems with widely varying characteristics.
-Let us take a closer look at the range of variation along each of these dimensions.
+Vendors and service provider makes different decisions with respect to these key variables their product's placement in the multidimensional feature space, resulting in systems with widely varying characteristics.
+In the following subsections, we consider how each of these impacts product design.